oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 protect against access token disclosure and providing confidentiality and integrity for the communications between client, resource server and authorization server.

-The following RECOMMENDATIONS mitigate the risk of access token theft and replay:

-1. limit the lifetime of the token, e.g. by putting a validity time field inside the protected part of the token.
-Short-lived tokens reduces both the probablity and the impacts of a leak.
-2. protect the confidentiality of the communication between the client and the RS to mitigate the risk of eavesdropping;
-3. the client MUST verify the identity of the resource server before presenting an access token {{communication-security}};
-   presenting the token to an unauthenticated and unauthorized resource server or failing to validate the certificate chain will allow adversaries to steal the token and gain unauthorized access to protected resources.

 ### Summary of Recommendations